Skip to main content

 Additional Features

-• Voice Setup — Speak your description instead of typing
+• Voice Setup — Speak your description instead of typing (mic icon next to the send button)

 Best Practices